TN 26 (10-16)

 After SSA certifies the payments and transmits the file to Treasury, Treasury prints and disburses Title II checks to our beneficiaries.

 1. Updating check data

 The Master Beneficiary Record (MBR) is the main data source for certifying payments.
 Every month, the MBR updates by segment on a varying schedule, depending on the number of workdays in the month.
-Each Regional Financial Center (RFC) maintains a check-writing file of the accounts handled by its affiliated Processing Center.
+The Regional Financial Center (RFC) maintains a check-writing file of the accounts handled by the processing centers.
 The RFC maintains the file by ZIP Code in SSN sequence.
 Upon receipt of the updated MBR data, the RFC updates its file and prints the checks.